vibe-project/vibe-project.github.io/projects/vibe-javascript-client/3.0.0-Alpha1/api/index.md

 ---

 ## `module vibe`
-A module acting as a factory for vibe client.
+A vibe client module acting as a factory to create and manage socket.
+Every time the module is loaded through either Node's require, AMD's require or script tag, it's newly created.
+But you don't need to be aware of that.

 This page already loaded the module.
 Open a console and type `vibe`.

 _Loading module._